openjck/openjck-prettier-config/README.md

-This is the [Prettier](https://prettier.io/) configuration used by John Karahalis on his personal projects.
+This is the [Prettier](https://prettier.io/) configuration used by John Karahalis in his personal projects.